Requirements for Admission (Domestic)

 An applicant placed on Repeat Suspension will be suspended for a full academic year including summer and winter sessions.
 To return to the College, you must reapply for admission.

-Before admission to a degree or certificate program applicants will be academically assessed before registration.
-Academic assessment includes a review of high school and college (if applicable) transcripts and usually includes placement testing in reading, writing, and math to determine skill levels.
-In some cases, you may be required to register for skill building courses as a result of these initial placement tests.
-Non-native speakers of English may be required to take an English language proficiency test.
-Following assessment, an academic advisor will help you choose courses that suit your skills and interests.
-The admissions office evaluates credentials on a rolling basis.
-You will be notified of your status soon after we receive a completed application.
+Once you are accepted our academic advisors review your academic history before course registration.
+This review includes your high school transcript or equivalency, self-placement surveys, as well as college transcripts (if applicable).
+In some cases, you may be required to register for skill building courses as a result of this review.
+Non-native speakers of English may be required to take an English placement exam.
+After this review, an academic advisor will help you choose courses that best fit your degree program (major), skills and interests.
 If you’re applying during your senior year of high school, follow up with your guidance office to ensure that your final high school transcript is submitted upon graduation.

 Insurance